What are adaptogenic mushrooms?

-Cordyceps is an adaptogenic mushroom that has been used for centuries as a traditional medicine of China and by the people in the mountains of Tibet as a remedy for fatigue and weakness.
+Adaptogenic mushrooms have been used for centuries as a traditional medicine of China and by the people in the mountains of Tibet.

 It was written about in Tibet from the 15th century, of which much of this knowledge is now being studied and scientifically tested.

-One of the main active compounds within cordyceps is beta glucans polysaccharides.
+One of the main active compounds are beta glucans polysaccharides.
 These are long sugar chains with many oxygen sections within them.
 As these sugars break down the oxygen molecules are released and absorbed on a cellular level.

-Cordyceps 10:1 extract is not exactly 10x more potent than a 1:1 extract but it signifies that 10g of raw cordyceps powder was used to generate 1g of 10:1 extract.
+A 10:1 extract is not exactly 10x more potent than a 1:1 extract but it signifies that 10g of raw powder was used to generate 1g of 10:1 extract.

 Each serving of our athletic stack provides the equivalent of 4g.